rajeevram/venable-lab-summer-2018/agisoft/PART1.md

 ![GCP #3](https://imgur.com/QVt8TtD.png)

 Then, you run the geneator once more, and see which images are now included.
-Then, you add some more GCPs and look for even more improvement.
+Then, you add some more GCPs and look for even more improvement, all the while fine-tuning various parameters.

 ## Exporting The Mosaic